vmware-tanzu/application-accelerator-samples/spring-music/README.md

 tanzu app config non-secret-env set SPRING_PROFILES_ACTIVE=mysql
 ```

-And, if you are using PostgreSQL the use:
+And, if you are using PostgreSQL then use:

 ```shell
 tanzu app config servicebinding set music=postgresql